Golf - Thomas has record nine-under, Harman grabs U.S. Open lead

-ERIN, Wisconsin Justin Thomas carded the best ever round at a U.S. Open but still surrendered the lead to fellow American Brian Harman on a helter-skelter Saturday at Erin Hills.
+ERIN, Wisconsin (Reuters) - Justin Thomas carded the best ever round at a U.S. Open but still surrendered the lead to fellow American Brian Harman on a helter-skelter Saturday at Erin Hills.

 Thomas, decked out in shocking fluorescent pink pants, produced a no less electric performance signing for nine-under 63 to equal the lowest numerical score in a major and the best ever in the 117-year history of the U.S. Open in relation to par.